roc-lang/roc/TUTORIAL.md

     - The Roc REPL
     - Strings and numbers
-    - defs and immutability - You cannot reassign a def
+    - definitions and that they cannot be reassigned
-    - using the functions from builtin modules (Str.concat, Num.isNegative, etc,.)
+    - how to use functions from builtin modules (Str.concat, Num.isNegative, etc,.)
-    - Building and running an application with Roc (Roc main.roc, Roc test)
+    - building and running an application with Roc (Roc main.roc, Roc test)
-    - Named functions, Anonymous function
+    - how to write functions in Roc and the distinction between Named and Anonymous functions
-    - Branching and matching with 'if-then-else' and 'When-is'
+    - branching and pattern matching with 'if-then-else' and 'When-is' keywords
     - Records
       - Record shorthand
       - Destructuring Records
-      - Building records from other records (& operator)
+      - Building records from other records using the & operator
     - Lists
+      - Lists can contain elements of the same data type
+      - how to append, map, filter contents of a list
     - Tags
-      - Tags can have payloads
+      - tags can have payloads
-      - A Tag payload may contain another tag, function, list, record, string etc,.
+      - a tag payload may contain another tag, function, list, record, string etc,.
       - Bool in Roc is just a tag union [Bool.true, Bool.false]
     - Result
       - Handle Results with the Result module (Result.withDefault etc,.)
     - Type annotations
+      - Roc is 100% type inferrable, but you can choose to annotate your code.
-      - wild card notation *
-      - Type variables for parameterized types
+      - how to use wild card notation (*) and type variables for parameterized types
     - Pipe operator
+      - how to chain functions using the pipe operator
-      - Expression result will be passed as the first argument to the next function in the pipe chain
+      - how the result from previous function is passed as the first argument to the next function in the chain
     - Numeric Types (Nat, Int, Frac)
     - Tests - global and inline expects
     - Modules - Builtin, App and Interface modules
-    - App and Platform distinction
-    - Task type provided by platforms
+    - Platforms
+    - Tasks
     - Backpassing

 Thats it!
 You can start writing Roc apps now.
-You may use the available platforms from the examples directory.
-Many have started tackling 'Advent of Code' problems with Roc too.
+Many have started tackling 'Advent of Code' problems with Roc.
+There are sample platforms available in the github repo.

 You can continue reading to go through some of the more advanced concepts next.
 ## Appendix: Advanced Concepts